Executor is responsible for notifying the FDIC

 6-month grace period for FDIC insurance coverage; bank account access timelines vary by institution

 When someone dies, the Federal Deposit Insurance Corporation (FDIC) must be notified.
-The family member or executor is responsible for notifying the FDIC.
+The executor is responsible for notifying the FDIC.

 Notification deadline: Restructure accounts within 6 months of death to preserve full FDIC coverage.